agritheory/forecast/docs/example_calcs.md

         above the ylim, they won't be visible on the plot

     :param forecast_data: Assumes numeric, monthly data
-    :param method_name: string, used as plot title
+    :param plot_title: string, used as plot title
     :return: None, displays plot in notebook
     """
     plt.subplots(figsize=(15, 6));